Skip to Content

 In the RV Lifestyle Facebook group, one of our followers is completing an RV build to take a great family trip soon.
-He asked our followers for advice on the “little things” he should take with him on the trip.
+He asked our RV Lifestyle Facebook group on the “little things” he should take with him on the trip.

 He received a lot of great input, and I thought it would make for a very useful post.
-So here it is!
+We also had another recent FB post asking what RVers forgot on their first RV trip.
+Learn from their mistakes, and don't forget to pack these little things!

 I have written in the past about 7 must-haves for your first RV trip.
 However, I am expanding on that post to include these other “small things” the group recommended.